 Didem Z Havlioglu

-Lecturing Fellow in the Department of Asian and Middle Eastern Studies
+Lecturing Fellow of Asian and Middle Eastern Studies

 My research focuses on gender and sexuality in the early modern Ottoman culture production.
 I am particularly interested in women poets and writers and their ways of appropriating the traditional discourse.
 I have written both in Turkish in English about Ottoman women writers from early modern to Modern periods.
 My book project, titled “Mihri Hatun: Performance, Gender-bending and Subversion,” is a study of the first Ottoman woman poet who managed to collect her poetry and achieved an unprecedented success in literary circles of her time.
 Through her writing I try to understand the gender structure of Ottoman intellectual history.

-Modern/Ottoman Language and Literature, Islamic Aesthetics, Women and Gender in the Middle East, Women Writers in the Intellectual History of the Middle East.
+Modern/Ottoman Language and Literature, Women and Gender in the Middle East, Women Writers in the Intellectual History of the Middle East.